By Layla Robinson, Partnership and Strategy Director

 - Establishing a Scottish network of professionals engaged in organising public engagement and involvement

 - Wider public engagement including setting up a significant pilot public engagement fund, for projects that engage with people on data research to help people understand the use of data of research, the benefits and how it works etc.

-- Expand and promote public understanding of data research in Scotland
+- Promote the public understanding of data research in Scotland

-- Widen participation by inspiring members of the public who may not usually interact with research to take an interest, and have a voice, in data science
+- Widen participation by involving and engaging members of the public who may not usually interact with science to take an interest and have a voice in data science

 We know that public engagement is important and it can be tricky to do it well, but we are committed to involving the public in our work.